-FREE

-Maximum free main memory for a new VM.
-Corresponds to the output in the last line in the case of INFORMATION=STD, see page 630.
+FREE Free main memory for the new VMs.
+Corresponds to the output in the last line in the case of INFORMATION=STD, see page 648.

-When initializing a VM a temporary main memory area is required.
-This main memory area cannot be used as main memory for the VM; it is released later.
+During the configuration of a VM, there is still a main memory area required for management data of the Xen hypervisor.
+This additional main memory is assigned automatically to a VM (siehe page 314).
 Consequently not all the main memory specified with FREE can be used for the VM.

-BS2-MEM-S
+BS2-MFM-S